-The Amur Leopard population is decreasing for decades.
-Both Amur leopards and Amur tigers face threats from poachers who hunt them for their fur and body parts, as well as habitat loss due to deforestation.
+The Amur Leopard population has been decreasing for decades.
+Amur leopards and Amur tigers face threats from poachers who hunt them for their fur and body parts and habitat loss due to deforestation.
 Amur tigers also face additional hunting pressure due to their prey species population declines.

-Amur leopards are very elusive; they live in the Amur-Heilong region of eastern Russia, which is bordered by China to the south.
+Amur leopards are elusive; they live in the Amur-Heilong region of eastern Russia, bordered by China to the south.
 The tiger also lives in this place too.

-Amur Leopards has become one of the rarest cats on earth.
-Amur leopard population decreased more than 50% in the last 10 years.
+Amur Leopards have become one of the rarest cats on earth.
+The amur leopard population decreased by more than 50% in the last ten years.
 Amur Leopard is facing extinction by 2030 if nothing is done to help them.

 Amur leopards are not protected by any law now.
-Amur Leopard lives in very limited numbers now, only a few Amur leopards remains alive now.
+Amur Leopard lives in very limited numbers now.
+Only a few Amur leopards remain alive now.